sayyedsabirali/13.-minor-project-last/README.md

 This repository hosts the code and documentation for a **Symptoms Based Disease Prediction and Recommendation System**.
 The core goal of this project is to bridge the gap between human language and clinical diagnosis by allowing users to describe their health issues naturally, similar to how they would talk to a doctor.

-The system utilizes advanced Natural Language Processing (NLP) techniques and state-of-the-art Large Language Models (LLMs) to understand conversational symptom descriptions and provide accurate disease predictions along with personalized health recommendations.
+The system utilizes advanced Natural Language Processing (NLP) techniques to understand conversational symptom descriptions and provide accurate disease predictions along with personalized health recommendations.

 ---